TR-1000/trivia-app-backend/README.md

 * Make request in Postman

-### Known Issues

-* Currently there is code for adding questions and answers to the database and access them from the API but that code isn't working yet.

 ### Roadmap

 * Parse questions from the [triva_data.json](https://github.com/TR-1000/trivia-api/blob/master/trivia_data.json) file and add them to the database programmatically.

+* More logging

+### Challenges
+* Encountered some issues with Java code not saving when editing in Atom.

+* Currently there is code for adding questions and answers to the database and access them from the API, but that code isn't working properly yet.